Blog › Methodology

 The three tests every EdgeLab strategy passes

-What to do if you're building strategies now
+If you're building strategies right now

 If that process kills most of what you build — it's working.